kolavennusai2006-cpu/CityPulse/README.md

       ↓
 PROJECT CONSEQUENCES

-All simulated results are explicitly identified as:
+All hypothetical outputs are explicitly labelled:

 SIMULATED — NOT OBSERVED

-This keeps hypothetical outcomes separate from real observations.

 15. Time Machine

-CityPulse includes a historical replay concept for understanding how civic events evolve.
+CityPulse includes historical replay for understanding how events evolve.

 PAST
  │